aaronhallaert/advanced-git-search.nvim/README.md

 ### 6. changed_on_branch -- Changed on current branch (experimental)

-Opens a Telescope window with a list of changed files on the current branch (including staged files).
+Opens a window with a list of changed files on the current branch (including staged files).
 The fork point of the current branch is determined with the following command:

 ```sh